akapkotel/light_raycasting/README.md

 To be done:

 1. Optimizations listed above.
-2. Customization: changing amount and positioning of obstacles.
+2. Add option to move position of obstacles when app is running.
 3. Replacing single-colored "lit" polygon with gradient to simulate diminishing power of light.
 It could force me to replace arcade library with something else, since arcade does not allow draw gradient-polygons in real-time.
 4. Adding this project to my Django blog (when it is also finished).